grajpal123/Call-Centre-Dashboard-/README.md

 7) Top 10 agents / acceptance
 8) Total percentage of top 10 agents/calls
 9) Total percentage of top 10 agent/acceptance
-10)Total Records
+10) Total Records
-11)Total Transfer
+11) Total Transfer
-12)Total calls with Offer
+12) Total calls with Offer
-13)Total calls with Applied
+13) Total calls with Applied
-14)Total calls with Regen
+14) Total calls with Regen
-15)Total percentage of calls with offer / applied / regen 16)Total Calls with No Offer
+15) Total percentage of calls with offer / applied / regen
+16) Total Calls with No Offer
-17)Unpicked calls
+17) Unpicked calls
-18)Total percentage of accept
+18) Total percentage of accept
-19)Total percentage of transfer
+19) Total percentage of transfer

 ## Definition
 Calls Handled: Inbound call taken by an agent